 How Peer Pressure Causes Risky Behavior

-According to The Adolescent Substance Abuse Knowledge Base, 30% of teen are offered drugs in middle school and high school, while the Kaiser Foundation found that 50% of teenagers feel pressured to have sex in relationships.
+According to The Adolescent Substance Abuse Knowledge Base, 30% of teens are offered drugs in middle school and high school, while the Kaiser Foundation found that 50% of teenagers feel pressured to have sex in relationships.
+Peer pressure determines:

 - The type of people kids choose to hang out with